 Please note that all companies requesting permission to use the "we support" logo are expected to make an annual contribution to the Foundation for the Global Compact in order to support the important work of the UN Global Compact.
 Contributions from companies are vital to the initiative’s ability to provide a robust framework for corporate change and innovation around environmental, social and governance issues.
 For more information on how to make an annual contribution, please visit www.globalcompactfoundation.org/donate.

-The UN Global Compact Office grants Participants and other Stakeholders a limited right to use its logo (“the Global Compact logo”), which is displayed above.
-The Global Compact Office’s general policy is to permit its participants and other stakeholders to use the Global Compact logo only in the context of their activities promoting the Global Compact and its goals, but not in any manner that suggests or implies that the Global Compact Office has endorsed or approved of the activities, products and/or services of the organization, or that the Global Compact Office is the source of any such activities, products and/or services.
-In most circumstances, the Global Compact Office suggests that participants and other stakeholders use the “We Support the Global Compact” logo (see below) rather than the Global Compact logo.
+The Global Compact logo, displayed above, is generally only for the official use of the UN Global Compact.
+However, the UN Global Compact Office may grant a limited right to use the logo to Participants and other Stakeholders in the context of their activities promoting the Global Compact and its goals, but not in any manner that suggests or implies that the Global Compact has endorsed or approved of the activities, products and/or services of the organization, or that the Global Compact is their source.
+In most circumstances, the Global Compact Office suggests that Participants use the Endorser logo described below.

 For all proposed uses of the Global Compact logo, the permission of the Global Compact Office must be sought in advance from the UN Global Compact Office.
 Please provide a sample of your document via the online logo request system and indicate where on the sample document you would like the logo to appear.
 Specifically, please note that the following uses will not be permitted: